Our Curriculum

 English Curriculum Intent

-Through our curriculum we aim to foster confidence, curiosity and a passion for literature and language, with our end goal being that students achieve their personal best and leave Philip Southcote School with the tools they need to take their next steps.
-Our curriculum is designed to enable each pupil to flourish; following a programme of study and a specification which is tailored to their needs and capabilities.
+Through our curriculum, we aim to foster confidence, curiosity and a passion for literature and language, with our end goal being that students achieve their personal best and leave Philip Southcote School with the tools they need to take their next steps.
+Our curriculum is designed to enable each pupil to flourish, following a programme of study and a specification which is tailored to their needs and capabilities.

-We have created a ‘love of reading’ culture at Philip Southcote and take a whole school approach, ensuring that it is embedded across the curriculum.
-We understand that when you find reading difficult, it is difficult to love reading and therefore we focus on equipping our students with the confidence to learn, the mechanical skills to read and ability to comprehend.
 Students have a timetabled reading session with their tutor every day.
-Two days a week we focus on comprehension and understanding through group reading, in which we discuss, debate and imagine.
+Two days a week, we focus on comprehension and understanding through group reading, in which we discuss, debate and imagine.
 We then have two days of focusing on the mechanics and fluidity of reading where students will read independently with the support of staff.
 For our students who are building on their phonics knowledge, we use these four sessions to continue working through the phases with age-appropriate groups and resources.
-We also have a targeted intervention group for those who find it tricky to comprehend plots, identity vocabulary, infer, predict and sequence.

 Click here to view the English Curriculum